SudoWatson/SandboxGame/README.md

 - Added text boxes
 - Added font loading
 - Added text rendering
-- Text of a textbox is now changable
+- Text of a textbox is now dynamic
 - Text works at different font sizes
 - Added a view
 - Added an FPS counter